AUfluids/KOSSTSEP/README.md

 More information is available in the publication listed at the of this file.

 ## Target platform
-The code is known to work with OpenFOAM v2212.
+The code is known to work with OpenFOAM v2312 and previous ESI versions.

 ## Authors
 Ali Amarloo <amarloo@mpe.au.dk>